Rachelrae17/Citibike-NYC/README.md

 The Third Slide Shows The Trip By Gender Duration.
 Who Likes to ride A Bike More Men Or Woman?
 Good Question- I thought the same too!
 ![image](https://user-images.githubusercontent.com/95897182/161451810-0421a99c-3715-4f90-bf66-0ebd8ee5dfb9.png)

+The Fourth Slide Shows A Rented HeatMap
+Heatmap Shows The Start time of bikes to rent.
+The Columns are the days of the week, and the rows are the hours of the day.
+The dark red area shows the time of the day that is most popular for renting the bikes.